Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we continue our series on Prince of Persia: The Sands of Time.
-We talk about the Library, our problems with it, how we were misled, and how such things happen, as well as other topics.
+Welcome to Dev Game Club, where this week we continue our series on Final Fantasy VI.
+We are deeply into the world of ruin, seeking out our friends, and relating our strange adventures, before turning to feedback.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: